ArtOfCode-/concaten/README.md

-# Concaten v0.8
+# Concaten v0.9.2

-Concaten is a concatenative, stack-based, strongly but optionally strictly typed, hyperdynamic, garbage-collected, interpreted programming language.
+Concaten is a concatenative, stack-based, strongly and strictly typed, hyperdynamic, garbage-collected, interpreted programming language.
 In order, that means that: